juansgomez87/tava-data/README.md

 ```
 @inproceedings{GomezCanonn2025WASPAA,
 	title        = {{The Test of Auditory-Vocal Affect (TAVA) dataset}},
-	author       = {Gómez-Cañón, Juan S. and Noufi, Camille and Berger, Jonathan and Parker, Karen J. and Bowling, Daniel},
+	author       = {Gómez-Cañón, Juan Sebastián and Noufi, Camille and Berger, Jonathan and Parker, Karen J. and Bowling, Daniel},
 	year         = 2025,
 	booktitle    = {IEEE Workshop on Applications of Signal Processing to Audio and Acoustics},
 	month        = oct,